Tyrn/wei/the-insider-en.typ

      Kissur burst out laughing and waved his hands.

      "Yeah!
-Shavash has already started  digesting these six millions and - kabloom!
+Shavash has already started  digesting these six millions and---kabloom!
 You get the company!"

      Kissur laughed, happy with Shavash's failure.